open-writing-evaluation/emnlp2025-demo/README.md

 # Chinese GEC Applications for L2 Learning
-This repository hosts links to the web and mobile applications introduced by the paper Chinese GEC Applications Supporting L2 Writing from Translation-Based to Immersive Learning.
+This repository hosts links to the web and mobile applications introduced by the paper **Chinese GEC Applications Supporting L2 Writing from Translation-Based to Immersive Learning**.
 Submitted to *EMNLP 2025 System Demonstrations*.

 ## Web Application (*Write it Right!*)
 ### Requirements